AlbaXIII/build.mt/README.md

 ### Defensive Programming Measures

-Utilised within the code are several authentication measures such as {% if user.is_authenticated %}, barring anauthenticated users from accessing areas roped off for site memebers.
+Utilised within the code are several authentication tags such as {% if user.is_authenticated %}, barring anauthenticated users from accessing areas roped off for site members.

 Within the Django class-based views the security based mixins - LoginRequiredMixin, UserPassesTestMixin, SuccessMessageMixin - are used for extra protection against unauth users gaining access to areas marked for users only.
+This also prevents users from gaining access to functions off-limits by direct URL input.

 ### Input Validation